BakkerGames/Castlequest_GRIF/README.md

 ## GRIF Port

-GRIF, or Game Runner for Interactive Fiction, is an application designed to run game data files.
+GRIF, or Game Runner for Interactive Fiction, is a program designed to run game data files.
 It uses the DAGS scripting engine and the GROD data dictionary for accessing text data.
-It also uses GRIFDataIO to load and save data files in GRIF format.
+It also uses GRIFData to load and save data files in GRIF format.
 All are available as source in GitHub.
 GROD and DAGS are available as separate NuGet packages.

 All of the text, values, and scripts necessary to play the game are stored in JSON-formatted text files (one or more).
 GRIF handles input and output and the parsing of commands but leaves the rest up to the game data.